natebarksdale/natebarksdale.github.io/src/content/blog/2022-04-07-what-the-world-has-to-learn-from-the-philosophy-of-afro-brazilian-religions.md

 coordinates: [-22.906847, -43.172896]
 ---

-For the John Templeton Foundation, I wrote about the profound insights Afro-Brazilian religious philosophies offer to global spiritual understanding.
+For the John Templeton Foundation, I wrote about Afro-Brazilian religious philosophies.

 > Seu Silva was enjoying an ordinary middle-class Brazilian life before the spirits intervened.
 One night he awoke with a start to find himself sitting on a grave in a cemetery miles from home.
 Another time he woke up shirtless, standing in the surf.
 He sought professional help before eventually being directed to a man who worked with spirits, who fell into a trance and diagnosed his condition: the *exu *Tranca Rua (the trickster spirit of an ancient defrocked Portuguese priest) was responsible for the nighttime journeys, and the spirits were calling Seu Silva to serve them as a medium.
 Seu Silva accepted the summons, and eventually became the founder and leader of the House of Father John, a center of the Umbanda religion in the suburbs of Rio de Janeiro, where he serves the faithful by giving voice to helpful spirits who mediate between practitioners and deities.
 >